mikechambers/adb-mcp/README.md

 #### Photoshop

 ```
-uv run mcp install --with fonttools --with python-socketio --with mcp --with requests --with websocket-client ps-mcp.py
+uv run mcp install --with fonttools --with python-socketio --with mcp --with requests --with websocket-client --with numpy ps-mcp.py
 ```

 #### Premiere